 For a country to be consolidated effectively as “a country”, this pact must be a mutual compromise between its citizens, a love pact, a fraternity pact.
 Hence, when we see the territorial divisions and extremism in a country, it is a clear sign that the love pact among these citizens is broken.
 But:

-This new fraternity separates the human beings into two groups.
+Our new definition of fraternity separates the human beings into two groups.
 On one side, there are the citizens compromised in loving and supporting between them, expressed through the sign of the Constitution, these human beings are the citizens.
-On the other side, there are the people who haven’t signed the constitutional pact, and with them we must behave just as it is expressed in the liberty:
+On the other side, there are the other human beings who haven’t signed the constitutional pact, and with them we must behave just as it is expressed in the liberty:

-That is, they are the guests of the citizens.
+That is, the non-signers of the pact are the guests of the citizens.

-The ideological concept of “fraternity” as it was expressed by the French people, it belongs to a different sphere than the liberty, because it implies a social commitment, and besides, its origin is in the millennial wisdom.
+The definition of “Fraternity” as it was expressed by the French people, it belongs to a different sphere than the liberty, because it implies a social commitment, and besides, its origin is in the millennial spiritual wisdom.

 The Mistake of Applying Definitions of an Old Era to the Current Reality

-The world is in a constant change and development process, thus, our understanding of the society must also be in a constant development, we must make ourselves questions about the validity of our paradigms, what was valid in 1800 cannot be the same in 2000, the humanity has seen more changes in the last 200 years, than in all the 5000 years of written history.
-Hence, our paradigms must be re-evaluated, we are not saying that they need to be discarded, but questioning the validity of the paradigms that we have inherited from our past generations, in the light of the new reality.
+The world is in a constant change and development process, thus, our understanding of the society must also be in a constant development, we must make ourselves questions about the validity of our paradigms, what was valid in 1800 cannot be the same in 2000, the humanity has seen more changes in the last 200 years, than in the rest of the more than 5000 years of written history.
+Hence, our paradigms must be re-evaluated, clarifying that we are not saying that we should reject them, what we have to do is question the validity of the paradigms that we have inherited from our past generations, in the light of the new reality.

-- Why should we teach the same to the children?
+Why should we teach the same to all the children?

 The traditional educational system was developed to quickly convert the peasants into workers.
-One of the mental blocks for the change in the educational model, and we all know that it doesn’t work anymore, is the old definition of equality, that as we wrote it, it tends to standardize the human being, rejecting the reality that each one of us is different.
+Not knowing the origin of the current education system is one of the mental obstacles to change it, and we all know that the educative system doesn’t work anymore, is the old definition of equality, that as we wrote it, it tends to standardize the human being, rejecting the reality that each one of us is different.
 For reading more about this educational paradigm you can click this link:

 The old definition of “equality” leads us to try to standardize the individual, since we all must be the same, being the standardized model that is applied to all the citizens, generally an imposition made from the economic or political power.
 It implies the elimination of the differences.
 That is why we see that the liberalism is transformed into fascism, as well as the communism is also transformed into fascism.